 - Download the Attachment and extract the file

-- Right click on the icon and click on “Run as administrator”.
-If you don’t run it as administrator, you’ll get Access Denied error.
+- Right-click on the icon and click on “Run as administrator”.
+If you don’t run it as administrator, you’ll get an Access Denied error.

 - Click on the appropriate button to generate the logs

-A little explanation about the logs it collect:
+A little explanation about the logs it collects:

 MSINFO32 a.k.a System Information Tool, collects system information, such as the devices that are installed in your computer, or device drivers that are loaded in your computer, and provides a menu for displaying the associated system topics.
 You can use System Information to diagnose computer issues.

-Minidump usually get generated after a crash i.e. after a Blue Screen of Death.
-It gets created under Windows directory in a folder called “Minidump”.
+Minidump usually gets generated after a crash i.e. after a Blue Screen of Death.
+It gets created under the Windows directory in a folder called “Minidump”.

-When a system crashes it creates a snapshot of the state of the computer at the exact moment of failure and analyze it with a conventional debugger.
+When a system crashes it creates a snapshot of the state of the computer at the exact moment of failure and analyzes it with a conventional debugger.

 - Application Log